- How is a personal menu assigned to a resident/patient?

 If a resident/patient is not receiving a specific menu item, then check the following:

-- If a DNS setting was manually applied to the item on the personal menu, the setting can be removed; to do so see Removing a Personal Menu Customization.
+- If an item was manually marked as DNS on the personal menu, the DNS setting can be removed; to do so see Removing a Personal Menu Customization.

-- The menu item could be removed because an ingredient in the item is associated with an allergen, and that allergen is assigned to the person.
-To confirm if the item was removed due to an allergen, ensure the Show Excluded Items setting is enabled via Display Options on the personal menu.
-An excluded item due to an allergen is crossed out and has a red star.
+- The menu item could be DNS because an ingredient in the item is associated with an allergen, and that allergen is assigned to the person.
+To confirm if the item is DNS due to an allergen, ensure the Display Excluded Items setting is enabled via Display Options on the personal menu.
+A DNS item due to an allergen is crossed out.

-- When an item is marked as do not serve, you can replace it with a specific substitute.
+- When an item is marked as DNS, you can replace it with a specific substitute.

 - To see a person's assigned allergens, open the person's profile.